habibamamdouuh/Incubator-Monitoring-System/README.md

 ## Overview
 This project is a web-based monitoring system for baby incubators.
 It allows parents and authorized users to securely log in or sign up and remotely view real-time data from their baby's incubator, including humidity, temperature, and the baby's heart rate.
 The system uses a PostgreSQL database for reliable and secure data storage.

 > **Note:** This application requires specific hardware to collect and transmit incubator data.
-Without the necessary sensors and hardware setup, the system will not function as intended.
+Without the necessary sensors and hardware setup, the system will not function.

+## Team Members
+- Habiba Mamdouh
+- Jumana Amr
+- Ghazzl Hossam
+- Menna Nabil
+- Malak Osama

 ## Features
 - **User Authentication:** Secure login and registration for parents and authorized personnel.